Explore health content from A to Z.

 Receive antibiotics through an IV line (soft tube into a vein in the arm).

 Antibiotics won’t cure whooping cough in most cases.
-But the doctor may prescribe antibiotics to help make your child less contagious.
+But they may be prescribed to help make your child less contagious.
 In that case:

 Make sure your child takes ALL the medication, even if he or she feels better.
 Otherwise, the infection may come back.